Legacy of Success

 Legacy Student Learning Outcomes: I expect we’ll have so much fun this semester that you won’t even realize how much you’re learning and how much you’re sharpening your skills.
 Nevertheless, I am required to tell you that once students successfully complete this course, they will be able to analyze, critically interpret, and evaluate primary works within the humanities; evaluate how some key works in the humanities reflect either a historical period or national, cultural, ethnic, or gender issues; compare how these key works invoke shared human experiences that may relate to readers and the world today; and construct persuasive arguments and increase writing proficiency through analytical essays characterized by original and insightful theses, supported by logically integrated and sound subordinate ideas, appropriate and pertinent evidence, and good sentence structure, diction, grammar, punctuation, and spelling.
 To reach these ends, you will receive a great deal of personalized feedback on your work.

-Assessment of Learning Outcomes: For the 2023-24 academic year, the Honors College will be assessing learning outcomes relating to Critical Thinking and Research, and the university will be assessing Critical Thinking within the state’s General Education requirement.
+Assessment of Learning Outcomes: For the 2025-26 academic year, the Honors College will be assessing learning outcomes relating to Information and Digital Literacy, Critical Thinking, and Personal and Social Responsibility; and the University will be assessing Information and Digital Literacy within the state’s Humanities General Education requirement.
 Independently of the grade on your papers, I may rate a random sampling of essays according to rubrics used in all Legacy courses and in comparable humanities courses at UNM.
 In such assessment, I will submit only anonymous, random, or aggregate data on you and your class’s performance, but I may ask you to provide an additional copy of your project which may be reviewed and/or archived anonymously.
 This assessment is not related to your grade except that I may penalize you for not submitting an electronic copy of your essay in a timely manner.
 Thank you.

-Academic Integrity: Each student is expected to maintain the highest standards of honesty and integrity in academic and professional matters.
+Responsible Learning and Academic Integrity: Each student is expected to maintain the highest standards of honesty and integrity in academic and professional matters.
 UNM reserves the right to take disciplinary action, up to and including dismissal, against any student who is found guilty of academic dishonesty or otherwise fails to meet the standards.
 Per UNM policy, any student judged to have engaged in academic dishonesty in course work may receive a reduced or failing grade for the work in question and/or for the course.
 Academic dishonesty includes, but is not limited to, dishonesty in quizzes, tests, or assignments; claiming credit for work not done or done by others, including the use of AI such as ChatGPT; hindering the academic work of other students; misrepresenting academic or professional qualifications within or without UNM; and nondisclosure or misrepresentation in filling out applications or other records.
+These rules exist to protect your learning.
+If you do the work yourself, you’ll discover things you never would have noticed otherwise—connections, questions, and even disagreements with the text that no summary or algorithm could hand you.
+That’s where the real satisfaction comes from, and it’s why the work in this class is worth doing honestly.
+Therefore, you are responsible for personally creating each step of every assignment you submit in this class.
+Taking shortcuts, including consulting summaries of the readings, ChatGPT or other AI models at any stage of the writing or revision process, citation generators, etc. is a form of academic dishonesty which will not be tolerated.
 Plagiarism is a grave offense that will result in a grade of “F” for the assignment and that could lead to dismissal from the Honors College or expulsion from the university.
-Any student who submits a paper substantially written by someone else—including by ChatGPT or other generative AI models—will receive a grade of “Incomplete” which will convert to an “F” when the offender is unable to complete the requirements of the course.
-Unintentional plagiarism (forgetting to put exact language into quotation marks or forgetting to cite a source in a paper that is otherwise original, for example) will result in a grade no higher than a D for the paper.
+Any student who submits a paper with any component written by someone else—including by ChatGPT or other generative AI models—will receive a grade of “F” on the assignment and a grade of “NC” for the semester.
+The emphasis in our class on primary sources means that, with a few clearly defined exceptions, you should consult no resources outside of the books we are discussing in the editions I’ve specified in this syllabus.
+Inaccurate quotations or citations will be assumed to be produced by a citation generator or by AI and, as evidence of academic dishonesty, will result in my recommendation to the Dean of Students that you be dropped from the class.
+There will be no second chances.
+You may lose your scholarship.
+So, before you submit each assignment, ask yourself this question: Did I do this work myself, in its entirety, yes or no?
+The point of these policies is not just to stop cheating—it’s to make sure you get the full value of the work you put in.
+This class is designed to give you the kind of deep engagement with ideas, texts, and writing that can’t be outsourced or shortcut.
+By doing your own work, you contribute to a community where grades mean something, ideas are genuinely exchanged, and your degree reflects real achievement.
 For additional information on plagiarism and other university policies, please consult UNM’s Student Handbook, The Pathfinder, at http://pathfinder.unm.edu/.

 Accommodations: UNM is committed to providing equitable access to learning opportunities for students with documented disabilities.
 As your instructor, it is my objective to facilitate an inclusive classroom setting, in which students have full access and opportunity to participate.
-To engage in a confidential conversation about the process for requesting reasonable accommodations for this class and/or program, please contact Accessibility Resource Center at arcsrvs@unm.edu or by phone at 505-277-3506.
-It is imperative that you take the initiative to bring such needs to the instructor’s attention, as I am not legally permitted to inquire.
-Students who may require assistance in emergency evacuations should contact the instructor as to the most appropriate procedures to follow.
-If you are experiencing physical or academic barriers, or concerns related to mental health, physical health and/or COVID-19, please consult with me after class, via email/phone or during office hours.
+To engage in a confidential conversation about the process for requesting reasonable accommodations for this class and/or program, please contact the Accessibility Resource Center at arcsrvs@unm.edu or by phone at 505-277-3506.

 Electronic Backups: You are required to keep electronic backups of all work you produce for this class that you can immediately provide upon my request.
 Additionally, I may retain scanned copies of the work you submit in this class to help me tailor my feedback to you and for other educational purposes.